AmaniHamila/Task-Tracker-using-PHP-5-Angular-4-/README.md

 that has the functions to start, pause or stop the tracker. it also has functions to call db-crud services.

-(PS: I used the ng2-smart-table component to displays information I get from the database. it already has interesting features like pagination and field-based filters).
+(PS: I used the ng2-smart-table component to display the information I get from the database. it already has interesting features like pagination and field-based filters).

 ## app.component.html :